-- A. For the purposes of this Article, the following definitions are used: - 1.
+- A. For the purposes of this Article, the following definitions will apply: - 1.
 Class means a position or group of positions, having duties and responsibilities sufficiently similar that (i) the same job title is used, (ii) the same qualifications may be required, and (iii) the same schedule of compensation is used. - 2.
 Lack of Funds means the District has a current or projected deficiency of funding to maintain its current or sustain projected levels of staffing and operations. - 3.
-Layoff means terminating a classified employee for non-disciplinary reasons due to lack of work, retrenchment, or lack of funds. - 4.
-Probationary Employee means a District employee in a budgeted classified position who has not successfully completed his or her initial probationary period. - 5.
-Regular Employee means a District employee in a budgeted classified position who has successfully completed his or her probationary period. - 6.
+Layoff means terminating a classified employee for non-disciplinary reasons due to lack of work, Retrenchment, or Lack of Funds. - 4.
+Probationary Employee means a District employee in a funded classified position who has not successfully completed his/her probationary period. - 5.
+Regular Employee means a District employee in a funded classified position who has successfully completed his or her probationary period. - 6.
 Reinstatement means the reemployment of an employee who was laid off. - 7.
 Retrenchment means the situation where the District deems that it has an excess of employees because of changed operational or economic circumstances. - 8.
-Series means closely related Classes (for example: Office Specialist 1, Office Specialist 2, and Senior Office Specialist). - 9.
-Seniority: - a.
-Seniority means continuous regular total District service time (not just by Class but by total service time at the District) in hours. - b.
-Calculation of service time will exclude Leaves Without Pay.
+Series means closely related Classes (for example: Office Specialist I, Office Specialist II, & Senior Office Specialist). - 9.
+Seniority means continuous regular total District service time (not just by Class but by total service time at the District) in hours. - a.
+Calculation of service time will exclude Leaves without Pay.
 Seniority will be retained but will not accrue during any period of leave without pay except authorized military leave. - 10.
-Individuals in temporary assignments include: temporary workers, intermittent workers, graduate student interns, undergraduate student interns, student trainees and unpaid student interns.
+Individuals in temporary assignments include: Temporary Workers, Intermittent Workers, Graduate Student Interns, Undergraduate Student Interns, Student Trainees and Unpaid Student Interns.